 by Arthur Miller

 Abigail is vengeful, selfish, manipulative, and a magnificent liar.
 This young lady seems to be uniquely gifted at spreading death and destruction wherever she goes.
-She has an eerie sense of how to manipulate others, to gain control over them.
-All these things add up to make her a marvelous antagonist.
+She has an eerie sense of how to manipulate others and gain control over them.
+All these things add up to make her an awesome antagonist.

-In Act One her skills at manipulation are on full display.
+In Act I, her skills at manipulation are on full display.
 When she's on the brink of getting busted for dabbling in witchcraft, she skillfully manages to pin the whole thing on Tituba and several of Salem's other second-class citizens.
-The horrible thing is that Abigail is the one who persuaded Tituba to go out and cast the spells.
+(This is extra-horrible when you think about the fact that Abigail is the one who persuaded Tituba to go out and cast the spells.)
 Ever since Abigail's brief affair with John Proctor, she's been out to get his wife, Elizabeth.
-Our crafty villain convinced Tituba to put a curse on Elizabeth, hoping to get rid of her and take her place at John's side.
+Our crafty villain convinced Tituba to put a curse on Elizabeth, hoping to get rid of her and take her place at John's side:

 It's ironic that the Abigail, who encouraged the witchcraft in the first place, is the one who goes around accusing everybody else.
 As ringleader, she excites the other girls into a frenzy of emotion, which allows them to condemn as witches the people they know and love.
-She riles up the entire village’s hatred of witches, just like her 20th-century counterpart, Sen. Joseph McCarthy, riled up Americans’ hatred of communists.
-Abigail's main skill seems to be finding people's flaws, their weaknesses, their prejudices and mercilessly manipulating them to her advantage.
+She riles up the entire village’s hatred of witches, just like her 20th-century counterpart Sen. Joseph McCarthy riled up Americans’ hatred of communists.
+Abigail's main skill seems to be finding people's flaws, their weaknesses, and their prejudices... and then mercilessly manipulating them to her advantage.

-Abigail's ruthless cunning is shown again in Act Two when she frames Elizabeth Proctor for witchcraft.
-Later on in Act Three she seems to lose her last shred of humanity by damning John Proctor, whom she claims to love.
+Abigail's ruthless cunning is shown again in Act II when she frames Elizabeth Proctor for witchcraft.
+Later on in Act III she seems to lose her last shred of humanity by damning John Proctor... even though she says she loves him.
 When John attempts to expose Abigail, she skillfully manages to turn the whole thing around on him, packing him off to the slammer.
-Abigail rides her power trip out to the end, eventually beating town with all of her uncle's money.
-Yes, it seems that Abigail ranks high on the list, along with Iago and maybe Hannibal Lecter, of most skillful antagonists ever.
+Abigail rides her power trip out to the end, eventually leaving town with all of her uncle's money.

-The character of Abigail is often accused of being one-dimensional, which is true to a certain extent.
+The character of Abigail is often accused of being one-dimensional, and there's more than a grain of truth in that accusation (unlike, say, Abigail's accusations).
 She doesn't express one shred of remorse the entire time, making her seem almost inhumanly diabolical.
 However, even though Abigail's actions are ruthless, they are in some ways understandable.

-Abigail Williams was a real person, and she did spearhead the group of girls that saw spirits and pointed out the witches in Salem’s midst.
-The historical version was a bit different than the fictional character, though.
-Arthur Miller explained that one discovery he made while digging into the actual history of the Salem Witch Trials set his imagination on fire: Abigail Williams, the mover and shaker of the witch-finding craze, had been the Proctors’ house servant for a short time.
+Abigail Williams was a real person, and she did spearhead the group of girls who saw spirits and pointed out the witches in Salem.
+The historical person was a bit different than the fictional character, though.
+Arthur Miller explained that one discovery he made while digging into the actual history of the Salem Witch Trials set his imagination on fire: Abigail Williams, the mover and shaker of the witch-finding craze, had been the Proctors’s house servant for a short time.
 Though Abigail called Elizabeth a witch, “with uncharacteristic fastidiousness she was refusing to include John Proctor, Elizabeth’s husband, in her accusations despite the urgings of the prosecutors” (source).